Palatalization (phonetics): Phonology

 Palatalization has varying phonological significance in different languages.
 It is allophonic in English, but phonemic in others.
-In English, consonants are palatalized when they occur before front vowels or the palatal approximant, but no words are distinguished by palatalization (complementary distribution), whereas in some of the other languages, the difference between palatalized consonants and plain un-palatalized consonants distinguish between words, appearing in a contrastive distribution (where one of the two versions palatalized or not, appears in the same environment as the other).
+In English, consonants are palatalized when they occur before front vowels or the palatal approximant (and in a few other cases), but no words are distinguished by palatalization (complementary distribution), whereas in some of the other languages, the difference between palatalized consonants and plain un-palatalized consonants distinguishes between words, appearing in a contrastive distribution (where one of the two versions, palatalized or not, appears in the same environment as the other).

 Allophonic palatalization

-In some languages, like English, palatalization is allophonic.
+In some languages, like Hindustani, palatalization is allophonic.
 Some phonemes have palatalized allophones in certain contexts, typically before front vowels and unpalatalized allophones elsewhere.
 Because it is allophonic, palatalization of this type does not distinguish words and often goes unnoticed by native speakers.
 Phonetic palatalization occurs in American English.
 Stops are palatalized before the front vowel /i/ and not palatalized in other cases.

 Phonemic palatalization

 In some languages, palatalization is a distinctive feature that distinguishes two consonant phonemes.
 This feature occurs in Russian, Irish, and Scottish Gaelic, among others.

 Phonemic palatalization may be contrasted with either plain or velarized articulation.
 In many of the Slavic languages, and some of the Baltic and Finnic languages, palatalized consonants contrast with plain consonants, but in Irish they contrast with velarized consonants.